djeada/Linux-Notes/notes/services.md

 ## Services

-A service is a background program that talks to other programs.
-Services use communication methods, like sockets, to talk to other programs.
-You usually use a service to:
+A service in computing is a background process that performs specific tasks or offers various functionalities to other programs.
+These services typically communicate using methods such as sockets or inter-process communication (IPC).
+The primary purposes of a service include:

-* Run in the background.
+- Running in the background without user intervention.
-* Start when the computer starts.
+- Automatically starting during the system's boot process.
-* Be available for the whole system.
+- Being accessible system-wide, providing functionalities to various components.

-You can control services by starting or stopping them (one time) or enabling or disabling them (starting and stopping when the computer starts).
-Examples of common services are the `sshd` service, which starts an SSH server, and the `httpd` service, which acts as a server using the HTTP and/or HTTPS network.
+Services can be managed through various actions like starting or stopping them on demand, or enabling or disabling them to automatically start or stop during system boot.
+Common examples of services include the `sshd` service, which initiates an SSH server, and the `httpd` service, responsible for web server functionalities using HTTP and/or HTTPS protocols.

-In modern Unix-like systems, the most common tool for managing services is SystemD.
-SystemD is a manager used to run various scripts when the computer starts.
-These scripts, called units, include services, mounts, and sockets.
-To list all units managed by SystemD, use the command `systemctl -t help`.
-The systemctl utility is a command-line tool used to talk to SystemD and is often used to start, stop, and manage services.
+In modern Unix-like operating systems, `SystemD` is a prevalent tool for managing services.
+SystemD orchestrates the system's startup sequence by handling various scripts known as units.
+These units encompass services, mount points, sockets, and more.
+To view all units managed by SystemD, use the command `systemctl list-units`.
+The `systemctl` utility, a command-line interface, interacts with SystemD to manage these units, including starting, stopping, and configuring services.

 ```
 +--------------------------------------------------+